Casedy/react-redux-starter-kit/README.md

 Webpack
 -------

-### Configuration
-There are two configuration files for the webpack compiler, client and server, located in `~/build/webpack` and named accordingly.
-When the webpack dev server runs, only the client compiler will be used.
-When webpack itself is run to compile to disk, both the client and server configurations will be used.
-Settings that are bundle agnostic should be defined in `~/config/index.js` and imported where needed.

 ### Vendor Bundle
 You can redefine which packages to treat as vendor dependencies by editing `vendor_dependencies` in `~/config/index.js`.
 These default to: